Standard conjectures on algebraic cycles

 induced by an algebraic cycle with rational coefficients on the product X × X via the cycle class map, which is part of the structure of a Weil cohomology theory.

 Conjecture A is equivalent to Conjecture B (see Grothendieck (1969), p.
 196), and so is not listed.

+The situations over the field of complex numbers and over finite fields are completely different.
+Hodge standard conjecture is true over the field of complex numbers, but largely unknown over finite fields.
+On the other hand, Standard conjecture C is known over finite fields, but largely unknown over complex numbers.

 Lefschetz type Standard Conjecture (Conjecture B)

 One of the axioms of a Weil theory is the so-called hard Lefschetz theorem (or axiom):